Saturday, November 30, 2024

 The 3rd stage is Tertiary syphilis.

-Symptoms of tertiary syphilis involve all system and all tissues.
+Symptoms of tertiary syphilis involve all systems and all tissues.
 Dominant among them are nervous , cardiovascular, cutaneous and eyes.
 These features are many and only some well known features will be mentioned here.

 CNS.